hoangloc989/web-app-builder/README.md

 ### "Please select an icon file or ensure app_icon.ico exists"
 **Solution:** Make sure `app_icon.ico` is in the same directory as `app_builder.py` or the exe.

+### "PNG support requires Pillow library"
+**Solution:**
+- Install Pillow: `pip install Pillow`
+- Or use a `.ico` file instead of PNG

+### "Failed to convert PNG to ICO"
+**Solution:**
+- Ensure the PNG file is valid and not corrupted
+- Try using a smaller PNG file (recommended: 256x256 or 512x512)
+- Alternatively, convert the PNG to ICO manually using an online converter

 ### "PyInstaller failed"
 **Solution:**
 - Ensure PyInstaller is installed: `pip install pyinstaller`